woocommerce/woocommerce/plugins/woocommerce-blocks/assets/js/legacy/README.md

+# Legacy Build

 This folder is used to hold any components/code that will get exported to the legacy build.

 > Currently, builds in this folder target WP < 5.3